mrlt8/docker-wyze-bridge/README.md

 Bitrate and resolution of the stream from the wyze camera can be adjusted with `- QUALITY=HD120`.
 - Resolution can be set to `SD` (640x360 cams/480x640 doorbell) or `HD` (1920x1080 cam/1296x1728 doorbell).
 Default - HD.
 - Bitrate can be set from 60 to 240 kb/s.
 Default - 120.
+- Bitrate and resolution changes will apply to ALL cameras with the current version.

 ```yaml
 environment: